deeppavlov/dream/README.md

 ### Generative Prompt-Based Dream

-Mini version of DeepPavlov Dream Socialbot with the use of prompt-based generative models (currently supports GPT-J only).
+Mini version of DeepPavlov Dream Socialbot with the use of prompt-based generative models.
 This is a generative-based socialbot that uses large language models to generate most of the responses.
-You can upload your own prompts (json files) to [common/prompts](https://github.com/deeppavlov/dream/common/prompts), and the provided information will be used in GPT-J-based reply generation as a prompt.
+You can upload your own prompts (json files) to [common/prompts](https://github.com/deeppavlov/dream/common/prompts), and the provided information will be used in LLM-powered reply generation as a prompt.
 [Link to the distribution.](https://github.com/deeppavlov/dream/assistant_dists/dream_generative_prompt_based)

 # Quick Start